cian-gmit-da2020/PandS-Projects/README.md

 *bmiCalc.py takes inputs from the user of their height in Meters and weight in Kilograms and calculates their BMI score and returns the result*

 - The programme begins by defining a function called checkBMI which takes a single input of a number and returns a different message depending on the value of the input.
-- These messages correspond to the different classifications of BMI (underweight, normal, overwieght and obese).
+- These messages correspond to the different classifications of BMI (underweight, normal, overweight and obese).
 - The programme implements a **try/except** code block to ensure inputs numerical values for height and weight.
 - If the input is incorrect (for example if the user passes a word in) the exception will tell the user why it has failed.
 - Then the programme takes an input from the user and assigns those values to the variables **height and weight**.
-- The programme then applys the standard bmi formula shown above to those variables and stores that value in the variable **bmi**
+- The programme then applies the standard bmi formula shown above to those variables and stores that value in the variable **bmi**
-- The variable bmi is the passed to the fundtion checkBmi which prints out its result.
+- The variable bmi is the passed to the function checkBmi which prints out its result.

 # 2. revString.py